-1. What is the official title given to the last book of the New Testament?
+- What is the official title given to the last book of the New Testament?
 Revelation 1:1

 Answer: The Revelation of Jesus Christ

-NOTE: It is not “Revelation of St. John the Divine, as some Bibles state.
-It is the Revelation of Jesus, the Lamb of God, and of God’s plan to restore mankind to the family of God and the Earth made new.
+NOTE: It is not “Revelation of St. John the Divine” as some Bibles state.
+It is the “Revelation of Jesus, the Lamb of God” and God’s plan to restore humanity to the family of God and the Earth made new.

-See additional texts: Ephesians 3:3-5; I Corinthians 14:6, 9
+Please see these additional texts: Ephesians 3:3-5; I Corinthians 14:6, 9

-Paul in both instances is making an incredible point.
-Starting with Ephesians 3:3-5; That it is by Revelation He has made know to us through the Holy Spirit to His apostles and prophets the things we should know.
-And In I Corinthians 14:6, 9 Paul further states that it is not with unclear tongues that the words of God is spoken to His people, but clear words, clear words for understanding that all scripture is made known.
-Does this mean that everything in the Bible we can understand today?
+In both instances, Paul is making an excellent point.
+In Ephesians, we see that it is by divine revelation that God has made known through the Holy Spirit to His apostles and prophets the things we should know.
+In our second text, I Corinthians 14:6, 9, Paul further states that it is not with unclear tongues that God’s words are spoken to His people.
+Instead, God uses clear words to give us a clear understanding so that all Scripture is made known.
+Does this mean that we can understand everything in the Bible?
 No, for we are learning new truths all the time.
-But it is when the Bible and the Bible alone is used to interpret itself that we gain a clearer understand of what is taught in the Bible.
-As we unfold the pages of Scripture we will check to see if history confirms the true word of God.
-Or is history and the Bible at odds with each other.
-One further note before we continue: The Bible only talks about the part of history that pertains to God’s people, His message to the world and the events that have in the past and will in the future affect those that are following the true God of Heaven.
+But it is when the Bible and the Bible alone is used to interpret itself that we gain a clear understanding of what the Bible teaches.

-2. To whom did God give this book?
+- To whom did God give this book?
 Revelation 1:1

-Answer: Him, Jesus Christ
+Answer: To Him, Jesus Christ

-3. Why did God give this book to Jesus?
+- Why did God give this book to Jesus?
 Revelation 1:1

 Answer: To show his Servant things which must shortly take place

-4. What chain of communication did God use to get this book to His people?
-Revelation 1:1, 2, 11; Revelation 2:11
+- What chain of communication did God use to get this book to His people?
+Revelation 1:1, 2, 3, 11; Revelation 2:11

-- God gave the revelation of Jesus
+- God gave the revelation to Jesus

 - Jesus sent and signified it by His Angel

-- His Angel sent it to John
+- His angel sent it to John

 - John “bore record” or “witness” or wrote it